asterisk/documentation/docs/Test-Suite-Documentation/Test-Development/Writing-a-Python-Test.md

----
+!!! info ""

-**Information:**  NoteSee the Test Suite's README.txt for all of the possible fields in a test configuration file
+    NoteSee the Test Suite's README.txt for all of the possible fields in a test configuration file

----
+[//]: # (end-info)

 The *test-config.yaml* file for our *sample* test is below.